List of justices of the Supreme Court of the United States by court composition: Chase Court

-The Chase Court era, under the leadership of Salmon P. Chase. lasted from December 15, 1864 to May 7, 1873.
-Two associate justice seats were abolished as a result of the Judicial Circuits Act of 1866, which provided for the gradual elimination of seats on the court until there would be seven justices.
-The size of the court was later restored to nine members through the Judiciary Act of 1869; 13 justices served during this court.
+The Chase Court era, under the leadership of Salmon P. Chase, lasted from December 15, 1864 to May 7, 1873.
+Two associate justice seats were abolished as a result of the Judicial Circuits Act of 1866, which provided for the gradual elimination of seats on the court from ten to seven justices.
+The size of the court was later changed to nine members through the Judiciary Act of 1869.
+13 justices served during this court.